HSF/hsf.github.io/_gsocproposals/2019/proposal_ActsAlign.md

 This project gives a unique opportunity to contribute to the development of a key component of the pattern recognition of ACTS.

 ## Task ideas
- *
  * Evaluate current track following algorithms for test-beam geometries
  * Design event data model for detector alignment in ACTS
  * Establish strategies to solve higher dimensional minimisation alignment problems for test-beam geometries

 ## Expected results
-An alignment package within ACTS that can be used to data from test-beam studies and used within track following algorithms.
+An alignment package within ACTS that can be used on data from test-beam studies within track following algorithms.

 ## Requirements
 C++